Dr4goniez/mwbot-ts/README.md

 * Uses [Axios](https://axios-http.com/) to perform HTTP requests, with responses automatically normalized to a consistent JSON format (`{"formatversion": "2"}` is enabled by default).
 For full control, the <code>[rawRequest](https://dr4goniez.github.io/mwbot-ts/classes/Mwbot.Mwbot.html#rawrequest)</code> method is also available.
 * Automatically handles common MediaWiki API complexities, such as converting boolean values into a PHP-compatible format, optimizing request headers to reduce bandwidth usage, managing the `maxlag` parameter for server load (default: 5 seconds), and retrying failed HTTP requests under appropriate conditions.
 See also [mw:API:Data formats](https://www.mediawiki.org/wiki/API:Data_formats) and [mw:API:Etiquette](https://www.mediawiki.org/wiki/API:Etiquette).
 * Fetches and caches edit tokens automatically.
 POST requests for database *write* operations can be made via <code>[postWithToken](https://dr4goniez.github.io/mwbot-ts/classes/Mwbot.Mwbot.html#postwithtoken)</code> or <code>[postWithCsrfToken](https://dr4goniez.github.io/mwbot-ts/classes/Mwbot.Mwbot.html#postwithcsrftoken)</code>, which closely mirror the functionality of MediaWiki’s built-in `mediawiki.Api` module.
 * Manages intervals between write requests automatically.
-By default, the framework enforces at least a 5-second gap between successful `{"action": "edit"}`, `{"action": "move"}`, and `{"action": "upload"}` requests, relieving clients of manual throttling.
+By default, the framework enforces at least a 5-second gap between successful `action=edit`, `action=move`, and `action=upload` requests, relieving clients of manual throttling.
 * Built around an extensible core class, `Mwbot`, which is designed to be subclassed — making it easy to implement shared logic, custom workflows, or application-specific behavior.
 * Handles HTTP request errors in a unified manner via the [MwbotError](#error-handling) class, with [all internal error codes documented](https://dr4goniez.github.io/mwbot-ts/interfaces/MwbotError.MwbotErrorCodes.html) for easy debugging.
 * Provides an intuitive wikitext parser for common bot operations, such as modifying template parameters and replacing wikilink targets.
 This functionality is centralized in the [Wikitext](#wikitext-parser) class.